shinyay/tanzu-ce-on-docker/README.md

 - `Managed Clusters`
 - `Unmanaged Clusters`

+### Basic for Kubernetes Cluster

+- Nodes
+- Control Plane

+#### Nodes

+Kubernetes Cluster consists of a set of worker machines that run containerized worklads.
+The worker nodes host the **Pods** that are the component of the application workload.

+#### Control plane

 ### Managed Cluster

 Managed clusters is a deployment model that features 1 management cluster and N workload cluster(s), which runs **Cluster-API**